Crumey History, Family Crest & Coats of Arms

 Early Notables of the Crumey family (pre 1700)

-More information is included under the topic Early Crumey Notables in all our PDF Extended History products and printed products wherever possible.
+Another 31 words (2 lines of text) are included under the topic Early Crumey Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Crumey family to Ireland

 Some of the Crumey family moved to Ireland, but this topic is not covered in this excerpt.